dodycode/Chrome-Extension-Boilerplate/README.md

 # Chrome Extension React Boilerplate

-This boilerplate is a bare minimum for developing chrome extensions with React and Webpack.
+This boilerplate is a bare minimum for developing chrome extensions with React , TypeScript, Tailwind and Webpack

 ## Getting Started